datamol-io/datamol/docs/contribute.md

 # Contribute

-The below documents the development lifecycle of `datamol`.
+The below documents the development lifecycle of Datamol.

 ## Setup a dev environment